oxford-dev-tutorials/git-and-github-essentials/L02 mac software install/README mac software install.md

 There is a separate tutorial covering the following

-- install Homebrew
-- install the required software above using Homebrew
+- install the required software above
 - configure your terminal
-- install Visual Studio code extensions
+- install Visual Studio Code extensions
-- configure Visual Studio code
+- configure Visual Studio Code

 The YouTube playlist for this tutorial is at